School Safety and Behavioral Threat Assessment

 School Safety: Focus on Help

-The focus on threat assessment is on helping and assisting a student and not discipling a student.
+The focus on threat assessment is on helping and assisting a student and not disciplining a student.
+A focus on relationships lends itself to this approach.
+Teachers and school resources officers can play a role in supporting kids and establishing good relationships with them.
+SROs roles are discussed more in detail at this link.
 In order to improve the safety in our communities, we must assist these individuals with resources that will put them on a healthier path in the future.

 The challenge that we see as educators is when do teachers or staff have time to work on this?
 It may be the most important collaboration with their duties as educators, but they have no time allotted to do it.
 We emphasize a streamlined approach to the process.
 The assessment team must have an easy, fast way of communicating with the entire team.
 Otherwise, all of the “puzzle pieces” are not connected and a complete picture of something concerning may be missed.